How to connect to ESX Server using SSH (SFTP)

 SSH limitations

-Our tests have discovered that iSCSI protocol can achieve 50-60% of the available bandwidth, which makes it a much better choice for network recovery.
-Yet, we admit that iSCSI may be more complicated in set up and have no out-of-box support in ESX server.
+iSCSIOur tests have discovered that the iSCSI protocol can achieve 50-60% of the available bandwidth, which makes it a much better choice for network recovery.
+Yet, we admit that iSCSI may be more complicated in set up and have no out-of-box support in the ESX server.
 Because of such a big difference compared to SSH, iSCSI is a recommended choice to recover large amounts of data.
 See a more detailed iSCSI setup guide here.

-There are several proprietary protocols built-in Vsphere that allow significantly more speed with almost 100% available bandwidth covered.
-However these protocol access data on the disk on a file-level and therefore it’s Vsphere’s driver to read the disk.
+Vsphere proprietary high speed protocolsThere are several proprietary protocols built-in Vsphere that allow significantly more speed with almost 100% available bandwidth covered.
+However, these protocols access data on the disk on a file level and therefore it’s Vsphere’s driver to read the disk.
 For any data recovery appliance, you need to provide direct disk access with RAW cluster data, and these protocols do not provide low-level access and therefore can not be used for data recovery purposes.

 Additional information: